 Art and Design

 The creative arts are valued highly, enabling children to communicate what they see, feel and think through the use of colour, texture, form, pattern and different materials and processes.
 To facilitate this our curriculum is built around six core disciplines (Drawing, Painting, Printing, Textiles, Mixed Media and Sculpture) which are each taught for one half term.
-Through classwork, sketchbooks, exhibitions, collaborative work with schools, visiting and artists and learning within arts settings, the children are able to communicate and experience the visual arts in a variety of ways.
+Through classwork, sketchbooks, exhibitions, collaborative work with schools, working with visiting artists and learning within arts settings, the children are able to communicate and experience the visual arts in a variety of ways.

-This deep arts provision is enriched through our annual work with the Warrington Primary Arts Network which allows the school to celebrate the wonderful work it does alongside other schools in the Warrington, educational visits to arts establishments, such as the Tate or People’s History Museum, as well as through awards like Artsmark and Arts Awards.
+This deep arts provision is enriched through our annual work with the Warrington Primary Arts Network which allows the school to celebrate the wonderful work it does alongside other schools in the Warrington, educational visits to arts establishments, such as Tate Liverpool or People’s History Museum, Manchester, as well as through awards like Artsmark and Arts Awards.